 BSc.
 (Hons) SRD, MBDA | Consultant Dietitian to St Helen's Farm

-Helen Bond is one of the leading dietitians in the UK and she is a professional consultant to St Helen's Farm on the benefits of including goats' milk in your diet.
+Helen Bond is one of the leading dietitians in the UK and she is a consultant dietitian to St Helen's Farm on the benefits of including goats' milk in your diet.

 “ Health and wellbeing are important to all of us.
 Making a simple swap to your daily diet can make a real difference to your overall health. ”